openfl/openfl/README.md

 Using the innovative [Haxe](http://haxe.org/) programming language, OpenFL supports wildly different platforms using one codebase.
 Transitioning from one target type to another simple, and keeps the strengths of the target environment.
 OpenFL builds to native C++, Neko or Flash bytecode, or JavaScript, enabling maximum compatibility and runtime performance.

-OpenFL depends on [Lime](https://github.com/openfl/lime), which has easy-to-use command-line tools, and provides backend support for each target platform.
+OpenFL depends on [Lime](https://github.com/openfl/lime), which has easy-to-use command-line tools, and provides backend support.

 Platforms